rjferguson21/big-bang/docs/developer/package-integration/package-integration-monitoring.md

 Open `https://grafana.bigbang.dev` and select `Create > Import` on the left toolbar.
 Upload the `.json` file(s) located in the `dashboards` directory of your repo.
 Validate that they are successfully showing data for your package.

-> If you do not have a dashboard, you can create your own using `Create > Dashboard`, adding a panel, and querying data from your package.
+> If you do not have a dashboard, you can create your own using `Create > Dashboard`, adding a panel, and querying custom data from your package or general data about your pods (e.g. container_processes).